dmvjs/tagr/README.md

 Passing functions with JS objects is easy and uses $ object creation syntax as above.
 JSON is a transport layer where functions are not allowed as a native transport object like numbers or booleans.
-Passing functions via JSON can be accomplished without using eval, and this has been incorporated into tagr.
+Passing functions via JSON can be accomplished without using eval.
 Here is an example that uses the handler, similar to above, but it's value is an object with a "\__function__" property and a value that is a string representation of a function.

 ```
 "click" : {